 Step 8: Enjoy your plants as they grow healthy and strong without worry of over- or under-watering!

-Hooks & Lattice recommends a lightweight, fibrous soil for use with self-watering reservoirs.
+Hooks & Lattice recommends a lightweight, fibrous soil for use with self-watering inserts.
 This will assist the "capillary action" that draws water to the roots and help the distribution of moisture throughout the root zone.
 Avoid soil with too much sand or clay.
-Soil less potting mixtures with perlite, peat moss, and coco coir work well.
+Soil-less potting mixtures with perlite, peat moss and coco coir work well.

 Question: How do I use my planter reservoir?

-Answer: As suggested in Step 7 above, you will need to monitor your self watering reservoirs once you've initially installed them.
-Typically, you will not need to add water to your window box reservoirs for approximately two weeks.
+Answer: As suggested in Step 7 above, you will need to monitor your self-watering reservoirs once you've initially installed them.
+Typically, you will not need to add water for approximately two weeks.
 However, this can fluctuate due to time of year, weather and temperature, and plant variety.

-Answer: Self watering pots have a straightforward design based on physics.
-There is a plastic hollow platform that sits in the planters or hanging baskets underside.
-This creates the reservoir.
-The topside of this platform always has at least one and usually multiple holes that allow water to drain from watered soil and collect beneath the platform for later use.
-The fill tube is attached to and is part of this mechanism.
-When the plant roots need water, they draw it up through the soil through capillary action, or wicking.
-This further hydrates the grow medium or soil for the plant roots to "drink" from.
+Answer: Reservoir inserts have a straightforward design.
+They include a plastic hollow platform that sits in the underside of the planters or hanging baskets.
+This hollow space creates the water reservoir.
+The topside of this platform comes with drainage holes that allow water to filter through watered soil and collect beneath the platform in the reservoir space for later use.
+The fill tube is attached to, and is part of, this mechanism.
+Instead of watering over the top of the soil, the fill tube allows you to supply water directly to plant roots, where they draw it up through the soil through capillary action, or wicking.
+This further hydrates the grow medium or soil for the plant roots to drink from.

 Question: How much water do planters with water reservoirs hold?

-Answer: Since water reservoirs for planters are designed and sized to fit the container they will be used in, the amount of water each reservoir holds varies.
+Answer: Since water reservoirs are designed and sized to fit the container they will be used in, the amount of water each reservoir holds varies.
 In general, capacities range from 1.25 gallons up to 7 gallons of water.
-If you have a large planter that requires watering window boxes greater than reservoir sizes we carry, we recommend you purchase more than one reservoir to install in your planter.
-Please check size and capacity for each reservoir we sell above and purchase according to window box size and reservoir lengths and widths.
-In no time, you will eliminate frequent watering by using your DIY self watering planter.
-Another alternative to using multiple reservoirs in overlarge planters or boxes is to purchase a custom self-watering system.
+If you have a large container that is too big for one reservoir to be effective, we recommend you purchase more than one reservoir to install in your planter.
+Please check size and capacity for each insert we sell above and purchase according to window box size and reservoir lengths and widths.
+We also offer custom options.
+Please contact a representative for more information.